denisse-orellana/bookmarks/README.md

 ## 4. Category Endpoint

-An endpoint is made to return a JSON with the category data that will includes his subcategories and the bookmarks to which is associated.
+An endpoint is made to return a JSON with the category data that includes his subcategories and the bookmarks to which is associated.
 The route is defined as it follows:

 ```ruby
 # routes.rb